ampproject/amphtml/extensions/amp-story-shopping/amp-story-shopping.md

 The `amp-story-shopping` component creates configurable, templated shopping experiences within [amp-story](https://amp.dev/documentation/components/amp-story/?format=stories).

-Specify an shopping experience by defining one `amp-story-shopping-attachment` and `amp-story-shopping-tag` elements for each product on the [`amp-story-page`](https://amp.dev/documentation/components/amp-story-page/?format=stories).
+Specify a shopping experience by defining one `amp-story-shopping-attachment` and one or more `amp-story-shopping-tag` elements for each product on the [`amp-story-page`](https://amp.dev/documentation/components/amp-story-page/?format=stories).

 ## amp-story-shopping-tag